-ARTICLE INFO ABSTRACT Article History: Received: 02 November 2024 Revised: 06 March 2025 Accepted: 10 December 2024 Published: 10 March 2025 This research aimed to study the effect of hydrothermal carbonization (HTC) process constraints like reaction temperature and contact time of the hydrochar produced via conversion of spent waste tea (SWT), at the time of removing the environment of the pollutant SWT, then to study the hydrochar produced by the HTC process.
-At the range of temperatures, the SWT feed amount was 5 g.
-2 MPa N 2 pressure, with a constant contact time.
-Article type: Research of 45 min, with various temperatures of 150, 175, and 200 °C, respectively.
-At the range of residence times, the 5g of SWT, 2 MPa N 2 pressure, at constant temperature at 200 °C (the finest degree it was found), and the various contact durations at 30, 45, and 60 minutes, respectively.
-The Keywords: characterization process was carried out via physical properties, higher High Heating Value, heating values (HHVs), proximate and ultimate analysis, energy recovery High Heating Value (ER), and energy yield (EY).
-The results showed that the SWT reached Improvement, carbon contents and the highest HHV.
-The conversion of SWT by the HTC Waste Spent Tea the environment of pollutant materials.
+Abstract-The aim of this research was to study effect hydrothermal carbonization (HTC) processes constraints like reaction temperature and contact time of the hydrochar produced via conversion of spent waste tea (SWT), at that time rid the environment of the pollutant SWT, then hydrochar produced by HTC process.
+At the range of temperatures, the SWT feed amount was 5 g, 2 MPa N2 pressure, by a constant contact time of 45 min, with various temperatures of 150, 175, and 200°C, respectively.
+At the range of residence times the 5g of SWT, 2 MPa N2 pressure, at constant temperature at 200°C (finest degree it was found), and the various of the contact duration at 30, 45, and 60 minutes, respectively.
+The characterization process was carried out via physical properties, higher heating values (HHVs), proximate and ultimate analysis, energy recovery (ER), and energy yield (EY).
+The results showed that the SWT was reached carbon contents and the highest HHV.
+The conversion of SWT by the HTC process could be used as a solid carbon fuel for energy generation and to rid the environment of pollutant materials.